Asphox/SISL/README.md

 | Performance                     | High                          | Very high                                             |
 | # of pending signals per thread | Unlimited                     | Limited                                               |

+### Perfect forwarding and threading
+Perfect forwarding of arguments is still preserved with queued connections (no unnecessary copies).
+However, if a type in slot's parameters is not movable, an additional mandatory copy is made.

 ## SISL API Documentation